-The program of the Department of Chemistry achieves these purposes by providing:
+The program of the Department of Chemistry and Physics achieves these purposes by providing:

 - Curriculum leading to the Bachelor of Science degree in Chemistry Education, Grades 6-12.
 Note: Students interested in teacher education programs should see the department for advising.